the royal tenenbaums

 Eric Anderson, Gwyneth Paltrow, Wes Anderson, Anjelica Huston, Bill Murray.
 Photo Credit: Godlis

-Aside from the aforementioned actors, the film also includes Danny Glover and Gene Hackman, who received the bulk of the attention in the discussion even though he wasn’t present.
+Aside from the aforementioned actors, the film includes Danny Glover and Gene Hackman, who received most of the attention in the discussion even though he wasn’t present.
 Countless laughs were shared over stories about Hackman’s powerful acting and serious, sometimes scary, demeanor.
 As Murray started a train of thought, “You know the word ‘cocksucker’ gets thrown around a lot”, he let the audience laugh before continuing, “But I will take that word and throw it out of this room because it doesn’t belong here.
 I’d hear these stories like ‘Gene tried to kill me today’.
 And I’d say, ‘Kill you?
 You’re in the union.
 He can’t kill you.’”
-Paltrow took Hackman’s side as well indicating that she “found something very sweet and sad in there.”
-Murray also took some shots at Luke Wilson and Kumar Pallana (Pagoda) suggesting that he preferred acting alongside Pallana since Wilson had a fascination with Paltrow.

 Murray, Huston, Paltrow, Anderson.
 Photo Credit: Godlis

 Caught up in Murray’s jokes, I could have sat for an hour laughing in hysteria.
-But some of the conversation proved to be informative and topical as well.
+But some of the conversations proved to be informative and topical as well.
 One of Anderson’s regular talents, Jason Schwartzman, was not in Tenenbaums but it was not for lack of trying.
 Schwartzman was originally considered for the role of Mordecai (not Richie’s hawk) a boy living in an attic over an embassy.
 And ten years ago, Anderson originally screened a version of Tenenbaums at the NYFF whose score consisted entirely of Beatles tunes.
-Yet the songs were removed since he had been unable to secure the rights.
-Paltrow backed him up as she admitted she had been recruited by Anderson to ply Paul McCartney with bowling and a screening of the film to see if it could happen.
-Yet afterwards, McCartney admitted he had nothing to do with the rights.
+Yet the songs were removed since he could not secure the rights.
+Paltrow backed him up as she admitted Anderson had recruited her to ply Paul McCartney with bowling and a screening of the film to see if it could happen.
+Yet afterward, McCartney admitted he had nothing to do with the rights.

-In the end the Beatles score seems less important as Mark Mothersbaugh composed a fitting score.
-The Royal Tenenbaums works because of Anderson’s direction and it’s stellar ensemble.
-The film continues to be celebrated for the same.
+In the end, the Beatles score seems less important, as Mark Mothersbaugh composed a fitting score.
+The Royal Tenenbaums works because of Anderson’s direction and its stellar ensemble, and the film continues to be celebrated for this.

 Q&A Part 1: